bSI-InfraRoom/IFC-infra-unit-test/Georeferencing-Survey-12d-4/readme.md

 This encoding is to allow the process to be reversed when read into another software package.

-So this scenario covers one simple survey string with property sets for the entire string, property sets for vertex properties and property sets for segment properties
+So this scenario covers one simple survey string with property sets for the entire string, property sets for vertex properties and property sets for segment properties.

 This IFC file has a survey consisting of: